jgwerner/jhubui/README.md

     python3 -m pip install jupyterhub notebook

 3. Update the JupyterHub configruation file so that the `template_paths` config has the correct location for the custom templates provided in this repo.

+**NOTE**: the `jupyterhub_config.py` provided in this repo uses the standard `/usr/local/share/jupyterhub/...` location.
+If you installed the JupyterHub in your virtual environment then these locations are available in the `/path/to/venv/share/jupyterhub/...`.

 Start JupyterHub with the example configuration file: